0

 Cain's Amusement Arcade.

-Photo © George Wilson.
+Photo © George Wilson, all rights reserved.

 Cain's Amusement Arcade.
 Herne Bay, 1980s.